-A hundred and thirty years have passed since Arathiel last set foot in his home city.
+A hundred and thirty years have passed since Arathiel last set foot in his home city, the City of Strife.
 Isandor hasn’t changed—bickering merchant families still vie for power through eccentric shows of wealth—but he has.
 His family is long dead, a magical trap has dulled his senses, and he returns seeking a sense of belonging now long lost.

 Arathiel hides in the Lower City, piecing together a new life among in a shelter dedicated to the homeless and the poor, befriending an uncommon trio: the Shelter’s rageful owner, Larryn, his dark elven friend Hasryan, and Cal the cheese-loving halfling.
 When Hasryan is accused of Isandor’s most infamous assassination of the last decade, what little peace Arathiel has managed to find for himself is shattered.
 Hasryan is innocent… he thinks.
 In order to save him, Arathiel may have to shatter the shreds of home he’d managed to build for himself.